HackIllinois/blog/_posts/2018-05-19-hackillinois-2018-recap.markdown

 ![Pickles the wolf](/assets/article_images/hackillinois-2018-recap/pickles.jpg "Pickles the wolf hangs out in the IMO lounge")

 Tons of attendees had fun playing Nerf at the Kenney Gym on Saturday.
-As is tradition, the last game was a Hackillinois staff versus sponsor round.
+As is tradition, the last game was a HackIllinois staff versus sponsor round.

 ![Nerf battle](/assets/article_images/hackillinois-2018-recap/nerf.jpg "Battling it out at Nerf")